 Clickbank really hasn’t put much effort into upgrading their user interface on the affiliate marketplace side.

 It honestly looks like something out of the 90’s!

 And while the dated UI may not be a dealbreaker for you, it just worsens the experience on the platform.

 What’s more, it makes it harder for you to filter through the affiliate programs that are actually worth a second look.

-Clickbank have taken the time to upgrade the retail side of the platform but have neglected the affiliate marketplace for sure.
+Clickbank has taken the time to upgrade the retail side of the platform but has neglected the affiliate marketplace.